Chart Color Schemes

 Infrastructure

-Gillen has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally
+Gillen has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that may affect this region.
-Notable projects include Regional Skate and Play Precinct, Jim McConville Oval Lighting Upgrade, Gillen Oval Multi-Sport Precinct, and Melanka Accelerated Accommodation Development.
-Below is a list of projects likely to be most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 13 such projects that are expected to impact the area.
+Notable projects include the Regional Skate and Play Precinct, Jim McConville Oval Lighting Upgrade, Gillen Oval Multi-Sport Precinct, and Melanka Accelerated Accommodation Development.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.